 32.3.0 INDIVIDUAL STUDENT-ATHLETES PLAYING UP TO A MORE SENIOR SCHOOL'S TEAM - Middle/Junior member school athletes can apply to "play up" to the senior member school that the district identifies as the natural feeder school, by the roster registration deadline (see 27.3.0), they have approval of both member schools' administrators, athletic directors, students, and parents(s) or legal guardian(s).
 The middle/junior school must be a member in good standing.
 The local athletic association, the district superintendent, and BCSS must be notified by using the appropriate form.
 Senior member schools must not register these studentathletes in STARS as an enrollee of their school.
-BCSS will place the middle/junior school student-athletes not properly registered will be deemed ineligible.
+BCSS will place the middle/junior school student-athletes on the senior member schools STARS team roster when the form is received and approved.
+Any student-athletes not properly registered will be deemed ineligible.